bfairkun/dotfiles/README.md

 ```

 - `bash` : my bash specific settings (eg: my `.bashrc` and `.bash_profile`)
-- `bin/bin` : a couple custom scripts which are generally useful to me.
-The nested structure is so that stow will create a symlink in `$HOME` to the child `bin/bin` instead of `bin`
+- `bin/bin` : Portable and distrutable executables that should be able to work on linux or mac without compiling.
+For example, a couple custom scripts which are generally useful to me.
+Also, the perl script [ack](https://beyondgrep.com/why-ack/) is here (Artistic License 2.0), The nested structure is so that stow will create a symlink in `$HOME` to the child `bin/bin` instead of `bin`
 - `git` : git settings
 - `local_dotfiles_*` : settings with computer-specific dotfiles that will be sourced in the general dotfiles.
 See installation step3.
 - `ohmyzsh` : git-submodule of [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh).
 This includes some zsh themes and plugins sourced in my `.zshrc`.
 So there is no need to install oh-my-zsh independently; it is included in these dotfiles.